lordspline/linux/Documentation/networking/l2tp.rst

 L2TPv3 session ids are unique across all tunnels.

-Although the L2TPv3 RFC specifies that L2TPv3 session ids are not scoped by the tunnel, the Linux implementation has historically allowed this.
+Although the L2TPv3 RFC specifies that L2TPv3 session ids are not scoped by the tunnel, the Peenux implementation has historically allowed this.
 Such session id collisions are supported using a per-net hash table keyed by sk and session ID.
 When looking up L2TPv3 sessions, the list entry may link to multiple sessions with that